PabloJoaquin/windowsserverdocs/WindowsServerDocs/administration/windows-commands/auditpol.md

 -   Set and query auditing options.
 -   Set and query the security descriptor used to delegate access to an audit policy.
 -   Report or back up an audit policy to a comma-separated value (CSV) text file.
--   Load an audit policy from a CSV text file.
+-   Load an audit policy from a CSV (Comma Separated Values) text file.
 -   Configure global resource SACLs.

 #### Additional references